Wall Bed Style Guide

 - Built-in couch: In living rooms or other spaces where you want extra seating, a wall bed with an integrated couch is a smart choice.
 The bed typically comes down over the couch when you convert it for bedtime.

-- Integrated desk or table: When you place a wall bed in a dining room, office or common space, you can combine functionality by choosing a design with a built-in desk or table.
+- Integrated desk or table: When you want extra sleeping space in a dining room, office, or common area, you can combine functionality by choosing a wall bed with a built-in desk or table.
 During the day, you can use the area as a work or dining space.
 At night, the bed comes down over the desk or table to function as a sleeping area.

 If you use the area for multiple purposes, you can find wall beds with a combination of extras.
 For example, you might choose a model with a built-in couch with hidden storage incorporated below the couch’s seats.
 A wall bed with a desk might also have shelving or built-in storage, which creates a mini office setup.

 When looking for modern wall bed ideas that fit your style, consider the wide range of personalization options.
 You can customize your wall bed with special features that fit your lifestyle as well as color and design elements that fit your room style.
 Get the look you want with the following personalized Murphy bed ideas:

 - Exterior wall coverings: Choose a custom covering for the closed side of the bed to create a unique look when the bed is not in use.
 For instance, choose a wall covering printed with an image or pattern, like our ConcreteWall wallcoverings, to create an art-like effect when the bed is in the closed position.

 - Fold-out bookshelves: Personalize your sleeping quarters with fold-out bookshelves.
 These shelves hold personal items that reflect your style and personality.